 Governance of higher education

 HEIs have significant freedom in determining their staffing.
-There are, however, three forms of employment regulated through legislation and regulations: professors, senior lecturers and assistant professors.
-Beyond these, there are many other forms of employment for researching and teaching staff.
+There are, however, two forms of employment for teachers that is regulated through legislation and regulations: professors and senior lecturers.
+Beyond these, there are many other forms of employment for research and teaching staff.
 Doctoral students are generally employed and contribute both research and teaching to the HEIs.

 Regulation of the higher education sector